gravitational/teleport/rfd/0080-piv-private-key.md

 This change will require changing the `require_session_mfa` fields above from a `bool` to a `string`.
 This will be handled by introducing a new proto field and custom marshalling logic to maintain interoperability between new and old servers and clients.
 See https://github.com/gravitational/teleport/pull/12054 for an example of this.

-Note: From a product perspective, we have decided to add the new `require_session_mfa` options and omit the new `private_key_policy` option to reduce configuration knobs.
-Since the underlying implementation will be separate from per-session MFA, this RFD will continue to refer to `private_key_policy` to make reasoning about the proposed changes easier to understand.

 #### Enforcement - Attestation

 In order to enforce user private key usage, we need to take a certificate's public key and tie it back to a trusted hardware device, which can be done with attestation, as explained [above](#attestation).

-Attestation will be handled during the normal login/certificate signing process by including a new `AttestationRequest` field in each login path.
-For all logins, we need to include the `AttestationREquest` field in the http request objects:
+Attestation will be handled during the normal login/certificate signing process by adding a new `AttestationRequest` field to login requests.
+For all login paths, we need to include the `AttestationRequest` field in the http request objects:

 ```go
 // lib/client/weblogin.go